ą£ą£Ö±²„Šć

 A total of $1.25 million was raised from private donors for the project.

-Previously, Wenona Hall served as the training site for SDSUā€™s counseling and human resource development program.
-But as the building aged and the program grew, an upgrade was needed.
+Previously, Wenona Hall served as the training site for SDSUā€™s counseling and human resource development programs.
+But as the building aged and the programs grew, an upgrade was needed.

 ā€œThe building renovation discussions began as a vision for counseling and human resource development that was catapulted into reality by the Thompson family and so many others,ā€ said Anne Karabon, the Wendell and Marlys Thompson Director of the School of Education, Counseling and Human Development. ā€œThe pulse and energy in this place is palpable and infectious.
 The magic is happening, and Iā€™m a witness to it every day.ā€